Louis XVI and the Legislative Assembly: Legislative Assembly

-The king's ministers
+Ministers to the king

 The king's ministers, named by him and excluded from the Assembly, were mostly persons of little mark.
 Montmorin gave up the portfolio of foreign affairs on 31 October 1791 and was succeeded by De Lessart, the previous minister of finance.
 Bon-Claude Cahier de Gerville was minister of the interior; Louis Hardouin Tarbé, minister of finance; and Bertrand de Molleville, minister of marine.
 But the only minister who influenced the course of affairs was the comte de Narbonne, minister of war.

 Overtly, the king (despite his earlier attempt to escape Paris during the flight to Varennes) had embraced the newly codified constitution.
 It seems unlikely that he could have been satisfied with losing his previous absolute power, but he may well have been sincerely trying to make the best of what, from his point of view, was a bad situation.
 Marie Antoinette surely wished to shake off the impotence and humiliation of the Crown, and for this end she still clung to the hope of foreign succour and corresponded with Vienna.